erics273/bootstrap_4_guide/README.md

 [Bootstrap Icons](https://icons.getbootstrap.com/#install)

 ## Conclusion
-Bootstrap is a powerful framework that can speed our development efforts by provided a ton of boiler-plate styles and components that are ready to use and are responsive to different screen sizes from the start.
+Bootstrap is a powerful framework that can speed our development efforts by providing a ton of boiler-plate styles and components that are ready to use and are responsive to different screen sizes from the start.
 There are many CSS frameworks out in the wild and Bootstrap is very popular and has been around since 2011.